Drew Barrymore: Personal life

-In an interview with Contactmusic.com in 2003, Barrymore said: “Do I like women sexually?
+In an 2003 interview with New Woman magazine, Barrymore said: "Do I like women sexually?
 Yeah, I do.
 Totally.
 I have always considered myself bisexual.
 I love a woman's body.
 I think a woman and a woman together are beautiful, just as a man and a woman together are beautiful.
 Being with a woman is like exploring your own body, but through someone else".
+She added "I don’t think I could ever just solely be with a woman…It’s just not enough for me."

 Barrymore is the godmother of Frances Bean Cobain, the daughter of Kurt Cobain and Courtney Love.

-Barrymore eats a plant-based diet.
-She reportedly convinced Cardi B to try veganism.
+Barrymore eats a plant-based diet, and reportedly convinced Cardi B to try veganism.

-Awards, honors, and nominations
+Acting credits and accolades

+Barrymore's films compiled a worldwide box office gross that stood at over US$2.3 billion.
+According to The Hollywood Reporter's annual Star Salary Top 10, she was tied for eighth place on the top ten list of actresses' salaries, commanding 10 to 12 million dollars per film in 2006.

+Barrymore became the youngest person to host Saturday Night Live, having hosted on November 20, 1982, at seven years of age, a record that remains unbroken as of 2024.
+On February 3, 2007, Barrymore hosted SNL for the fifth time, becoming the second female host (after Candice Bergen) in the show's history to do so.
+She hosted again on October 10, 2009, becoming the first woman to host six times.

 In 1999, Barrymore was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award commemorating her outstanding achievements within the film industry as a child actress.
-For her contributions to the film industry, Barrymore received a motion pictures star on the Hollywood Walk of Fame in 2004.
-Her star is located at 6925 Hollywood Boulevard.
+For her contributions to the film industry, she received a motion pictures star on the Hollywood Walk of Fame in 2004.
+It is located at 6925 Hollywood Boulevard.